Darkplz/javascript-questions-flow1/README.md

 ### Explain and Reflect:
 ---------------------------------------------------
-Explain the differences between Java and JavaScript.
-You should include both topics related to the fact that Java is a compiled language and JavaScript a scripted language, and general differences in language features.
+**Explain the differences between Java and JavaScript.
+You should include both topics related to the fact that Java is a compiled language and JavaScript a scripted language, and general differences in language features.**
 >The are many big differences to Java and JavaScript, the primary being:
 -  Java is interpreted by java interpreter/JIT compiler after being compiled to bytecode by javac.
 JavaScript on the other hand is purely interpreted and is often executed in a browser or by Node.
 -  Java is statically and strongly typed language while JavaScript is dynamically and weakly typed language.
 -  Java is class based, where JavaScript is prototype based.
 However in ES6 syntax was introduced to mimic the class behaviour in JavaScript
 -  Java runs on multiple threads, where JavaScript initially runs on a single thread.
 However the event loop uses more than one thread for wep apis and there are certain technologies like clusters and web workers to use multiple threads in JavaScript

-Explain the two strategies for improving JavaScript: ES6 (es2015) + ES7, versus Typescript.
-What does it require to use these technologies: In our backend with Node and in (many different) Browsers
+**Explain the two strategies for improving JavaScript: ES6 (es2015) + ES7, versus Typescript.
+What does it require to use these technologies: In our backend with Node and in (many different) Browsers**
 > First let me exmplain what EcmaScript and TypeScript is:
  EcmaScript is a standard that JavaSCript is build upon.
  TypeScript is a superset of JavaScript, the primary differences being that TypeScript is statically typed, object-oriented and have interfaces.
 TypeScript is transpiled to JavaScript and it is primarely used for larger applications both serverside and clientside, however it can be used as a substitute for JavaScript at all times.
  To use these technologies in either node or browsers, it is required that the engine supports the ecmascript version.
 This however can be worked around by using technologies like babel.
->

-Explain generally about node.js, when it “makes sense” and npm, and how it “fits” into the node echo system.
+**Explain generally about node.js, when it “makes sense” and npm, and how it “fits” into the node echo system.**
 > Node.js is a runtime environment for JavaScript, NPM is a package manager for Node.
 It makes sense to use it whenever you want to run JavaScript outside of a browser.
 It could be a server or an application.

-Explain about the Event Loop in Node.js
+**Explain about the Event Loop in Node.js**
 > TODO figure stuff out

-Explain (some) of the purposes with the tools Babel and WebPack, using examples from the exercises
+**Explain (some) of the purposes with the tools Babel and WebPack, using examples from the exercises**
 > Babel is a transpiler, primarely used for transpiling JavaScript to older EcmaScript versions for unsupported browsers.
 WebPack is a bundler for JavaScript, it can bundle together dependencies to single files.
 TODO - link a file in github
-Explain the purpose of “use strict” and Linters, exemplified with ESLint "use strict" is a feature to mimic a statcily typed language in JavaScript, to expand on this feature you can use EsLint is a customizable linter for JS
+**Explain the purpose of “use strict” and Linters, exemplified with ESLint**
+>"use strict" is a feature to mimic a statcily typed language in JavaScript, to expand on this feature you can use EsLint is a customizable linter for JS
->
 -------------------------------------------------------------

 ### Explain using sufficient code examples the following features in JavaScript.
-Variable/function-Hoisting
+**Variable/function-Hoisting**
+´´´js
+console.log(a)
+var a = "I'm initialized"
+´´´
+>the example above returns undefined, instead of an error.
+This is because of a behaviour called hoisting Hoisting is JavaScript's default behavior of moving declarations to the top.
+So the exampled above Really looks like this
+´´´js
+var a;
+console.log(a)
+a = "I'm initialized"
+´´´
+**this in JavaScript and how it differs from what we know from Java/.net.**
 >
-this in JavaScript and how it differs from what we know from Java/.net.
+**Function Closures and the JavaScript Module Pattern**
 >
-Function Closures and the JavaScript Module Pattern
+**Immediately-Invoked Function Expressions (IIFE)**
 >
-Immediately-Invoked Function Expressions (IIFE)
+**JavaScripts Prototype**
 >
-JavaScripts Prototype
+**User-defined Callback Functions (writing your own functions that take a callback)**
 >
-User-defined Callback Functions (writing your own functions that take a callback)
+**Explain the methods map, filter and reduce**
 >
-Explain the methods map, filter and reduce
->
-Provide examples of user-defined reusable modules implemented in Node.js
+**Provide examples of user-defined reusable modules implemented in Node.js**
 >
 -------------------------------------------------
 ### ES6,7,8... and TypeScript